 2017 sees the first content from White Rose University Press made available to access and download.
 This year marks the first anniversary of the creation of the Press, and we have been working with authors and editors from all three Universities, and beyond, to commission several new publications.
-The initial wave of these will come to production in the second half of the year.
+The initial wave of titles came to production in the second half of 2017.

-These include a two volume book on the archaeological excavations and discoveries at the world-famous Mesolithic site of Star Carr in North Yorkshire; the Journal of the European Second Language Association (formerly the EuroSLA Yearbook); the Journal of African Cultural Heritage Studies; and a translated collection of the 19th century French poet Tristan Corbiere.
+These include a two volume book on the archaeological excavations and discoveries at the world-famous Mesolithic site of Star Carr in North Yorkshire, and a translated collection of the 19th century French poet Tristan Corbiere.
 In addition to these, the White Rose University Press will also publish the Undergraduate Journal of Politics and International Relations; and the translated diary of Madeleine Blaess - a York-born alumna of Leeds and former academic at Sheffield whose diary records her time trapped in Paris during the Second World War.

 More details are below.